jesterlabs/modal-vector-db/README.md

 ```

 ## Example Usage
-Run the following under a modal app entrypoint (can see an example in `vdb.py`)
+Run the following under a modal app entrypoint (can see an example in `vdb.py`).
+Or do `modal run vdb.py` to see the example in action.

 ```python
 import json
 from pprint import pprint